awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/README.md

 <br/>
-Each table within the AWS Glue Catalog based database maps to one node/vertex or edge/relatoinship type within your Amazon Neptune Property Graph model.
-Each Column for a Table maps to one property of the graph node or edge with the corresponding datatypes.
+Each table within the AWS Glue Catalog based database maps to:

-Here's a reference of the Glue DataTypes that you can use:
+- One node/vertex or edge/relationship type within your Amazon Neptune Property Graph model
+- One resource or one SPARQL query result within your Amazon Neptune RDF model

+We support the following datatypes for table columns:

 |Glue DataType|Apache Arrow Type|
 |-------------|-----------------|